 - Ensure that all users are logged off.

-- Remove the Profile Management Service from all of the computers that are managed by the software.
+- Remove the Profile Management Service from all computers that the software manages.

 - In the user store, move the contents of \UPM_Profile to your roaming profile location.
 You do not have to move the contents of the cross-platform settings store.

 - In addition, for Version 1 profiles only, remove the _upm_var suffix from all subfolders of \UPM_Profile.
 Note: You might find that scripting simplifies this step.

 To migrate from personal vDisks

 If you use the Personal vDisk feature in Citrix Virtual Desktops, by default user profiles are stored on the Personal vDisk’s P: drive not the virtual desktop’s C: drive.
-If instead you want Citrix Profile Management (not the Personal vDisk) to process the profiles, you adjust this default when installing the Virtual Desktop Agent by modifying the Registry on the master image used for a new catalog.
+If instead you want Citrix Profile Management (not the Personal vDisk) to process the profiles, you adjust this default when installing the Virtual Delivery Agent by modifying the Registry on the master image used for a new catalog.
 In this scenario, because the catalog is new, no users have logged on, so no profiles are stored on the P: drive.

 Important: An alternative scenario occurs if you enable Profile Management on machines in existing catalogs with Personal vDisks.
 Because the catalog is already in use, logons have taken place and profiles are present on the P: drive.
 The profiles remain there after you modify the Registry.
 Therefore adjust the default differently.